What is Sublimation Printing? What Do I Need To Start It?

 When selecting a sublimation printer, make sure it is one of the best and should be easy to use.
 Because you just can’t use any printer for sublimation because of their limitations.

 Sawgrass printers & Epson sublimation printers are highly recommended.
 Otherwise, you’ll face many difficulties.
-Besides it, you should also consider the workload, how much you’ll work with the printer, and how many prints you would likely print in one day.
+Besides, you should also consider the workload, how much you’ll work with the printer, and how many prints you will likely print in one day.

-A sublimation printer costs around $500 to $600, the price can be high or low, it depends on the quality, but for $600 you can easily find a good printer.
+A sublimation printer costs around $500 to $600.
+The price can be high or low, depending on the quality, but for $600 you can easily find a good printer.

 2. Sublimation Ink

 The next thing that you need is sublimation ink.
 All sublimation printers need special dyes.
-You can’t use third-party ink of any other brand as it can damage the sublimation printer, and the quality won’t be good.
+You can’t use regular ink or third-party ink of any other brand as it can damage the sublimation printer, and the quality won’t be good.

 Pro Tip: When selecting a sublimation printer, always check the cost of ink.
 If they are expensive, find another printer.